-The Bureau of Primary Health Care, a service of the Health Resources and Services Administration (1-888-Ask-HRSA), supports federally-funded community health centers across the country that provide free or reduced-cost health services, including dental care.
+The Bureau of Primary Health Care, a part of the Health Resources and Services Administration, supports federally-funded community health centers across the country that provide free or reduced-cost health services, including dental care.

 Medicare, Medicaid, CHIP

 The Centers for Medicare & Medicaid Services (CMS) oversees three important public health insurance programs: Medicare, Medicaid, and the Children’s Health Insurance Program (CHIP).

 - Medicare is health insurance for people who are 65 years and older, or for people under 65 with a disability, End-Stage Renal Disease, or ALS (also called Lou Gehrig’s disease).
 Medicare has four parts:

 - Part A (Hospital Insurance)

 - Medicaid is a joint federal and state health insurance program.
 It provides health coverage to people who qualify, including: